 Introduction to Atropos

-Atropos was launched in April 1996 as a bi-annual publication; now it appears three times a year with even more colour photographs.
+Atropos was launched in April 1996 as a bi-annual publication; now it appears three times a year (+ an additional supplement) with even more colour photographs.
 A central theme of the publication is insect migration, but all subjects relevant to British Lepidoptera and Odonata are covered, including conservation, identification, biology, field observations and material on Western Palearctic species of relevance to Britain.
 The varied content is a mixture of in-depth articles and lighter features, written by both professionals and amateurs.
 The editorial team contains some of the top names in British entomology; all are dedicated enthusiasts.

 The Atropos team:

 Assistant Editor Sean Clancy

 Editorial Panel David Brown, Richard Fox, Adrian Parr, Bernard Skinner, Mark Young

 For a free sample copy send a SAE to 36 Tinker Lane, Meltham, Holmfirth, West Yorkshire, HD9 4EX, enclosing a SAE stamped with two first class stamps.